Robert Jaworski: Ginebra San Miguel franchise (1984–1998)

-In 1989, Jaworski and Fernandez eventually reconciled, ending a long feud.
+In 1989, Jaworski and Fernandez eventually reconciled, ending their long feud.
 Ironically, it was Baby Dalupan, coach of their archrival Crispa team that made it possible.
-Dalupan, then coaching the Veterans team of Jaworski and Fernandez in the 1989 All Star Game against the Rookies and Sophomore team, encouraged the two to shake hands after the game where both of them led the Veterans Team to victory by two points, 132–130, over the Rookies, Sophomores and Juniors (RSJ) Team.
-In the final 4 seconds of that game, Jaworski inbounded the ball and gave the pass to Fernandez who streaked past Benjie Paras and made a twisting "elegant" shot for the two point win.
-Jaworski, after being appointed national team coach by the BAP, later selected Fernandez in the team to represent the Philippines in the 1990 Asian Games in Beijing, China.
-Fernandez was among 12 players personally chosen by Jaworski to lead the charge for the team – others included Alvin Patrimonio, Allan Caidic, Samboy Lim, Yves Dignadice, Hector Calma, Benjie Paras, Ronnie Magsanoc, Zaldy Realubit and the Big J's players with Anejo – Dante Gonzalgo, Chito Loyzaga and Rey Cuenco.
-This team salvaged the silver medal against host China but not after giving the Chinese a good fight in the finals, losing 90–76.
+Dalupan coached them on the Veterans team during the 1989 All Star Game against the Rookies and Sophomore team.
+In the final 4 seconds of that game, Jaworski inbounded the ball and passed to Fernandez, who streaked past Benjie Paras and made the game-winning layup for a final score of 132–130.
+Dalupan then encouraged the two to shake hands after the game.
+On August 23, 1989, at 43 years old, Jaworski became the seventh player to reach the 10,000 points scored milestone.

+Jaworski led the team to the 1990 First Conference finals against Formula Shell.
+However, in Game 6, with Formula Shell about to win the title, he staged a walkout.
+As a result, the league fined them a then-record P500,000 fine.
+During the 1990 All-Filipino Conference, he scored a season-high 28 points against Pop Cola.

-In 1991, Jaworski won his third title at the expense of Formula Shell in Game 7 of the Open Conference.
-In that deciding game, Jaworski inbounded from the endline to Rudy Distrito with 4 seconds remaining.
-Distrito made a difficult, twisting, off-balanced and falling shot over the outstretched arms of Paras to pull off a two-point win and to the delight of millions of Ginebra fans watching the game.
-Jaworski ended up once more as the best player of that game with 13 points, 7 rebounds and 8 feeds in an all-around effort not common for a 45-year-old man.
+In 1991, Jaworski won his third title at the expense of Formula Shell in Game 7 of the First Conference.
+In that deciding game, he inbounded from the endline to Rudy Distrito with 4 seconds remaining.
+Distrito made a difficult, twisting, off-balanced and falling shot over the outstretched arms of Paras to pull off a two-point win.
+He ended up with 13 points, seven rebounds and eight feeds in an all-around effort that stood out given his age of 45 years old.
 This marked the first time in the history of the PBA that a team came back from a 3–1 deficit to win the championship.

-From 1992 to 1995, Ginebra suffered a drought owing to budgetary constraints experienced by the franchise.
+From 1992 to 1995, Ginebra suffered a title drought owing to budgetary constraints experienced by the franchise.
 Jaworski worked with veterans and rookie players alike in trying to earn respectability during this period.
 In 1995, a PBA record was established when Jaworski took in his eldest son Robert Jaworski, Jr. in the second round of the rookie draft, making this the only time when a father and son played for the same team.
-However, the two never got to play together as Jaworski contented himself coaching the team while Robert Jr. got his few minutes as a starter.
+However, the two never got to play together as Jaworski was content coaching the team while Robert Jr. played as a starter.